 Interface and Controls

-Along with the user interface are the actual controls that help you navigate through menus, go from Send to Search, and flag a buried beacon.
+Along with the actual user interface (how the beacon communicates to you where to go) are the controls themselves, which help you navigate through menus, switch from Send to Search, and flag a buried beacon.

 Universal Multiple Burial Techniques